SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Crucibite.md

       - name: Effect
         effect: The area is covered in sticky fire until the start of the crucibite's next turn.
-Any creature who enters the area for the first time in a round or starts their turn there takes 2 fire damage
+Any creature who enters the area for the first time in a round or starts their turn there takes 2 fire damage.
       - cost: 3 Malice
         effect: The area becomes a 10 x 1 line, and if any ally of the crucibite is in the area when it is created, the ability deals an extra 2 damage to